OpenLiberty/cloud-hosted-guides/instructions/guide-restful-webservice/README.md

     }
 }
 ```
+{: codeblock}

+Navigate back to the Open Liberty terminal and you will see "Test compilation was successfull".
+The **bold** text corresponds to the code in the **EndpointIT.java** file

 This test class has more lines of code than the resource implementation.
 This situation is common.
 The test method is indicated with the **@Test** annotation.